MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 Madagascar (Southeast): Day 2 This morning we will take a flight to Fort Dauphin (or Tolanaro), situated at the southeastern corner of Madagascar, for an overnight stay.
 Here we can look for Madagascan Gull (sometimes split from Cape, which in turn is sometimes split from Kelp) and also Humpback Whales.
 At this time of year, there are both adults and calves present and we have a reasonable chance of seeing these magnificent animals breaching spectacularly off the coast.

 Madagascar (Southeast): Day 3 We will make an early start in order to reach Andohahela National Park in good time.
 Lying at the extreme southern tip of the eastern escarpment, the humid forests of the mountain slopes form a startling contrast with the arid spiny forest of the coastal plains.
-Here we will search for the enigmatic Red-tailed Newtonia, a species known for many years from just one specimen (and whose very existence had even been doubted) until it was rediscovered here some years ago.
+Here we will search for the enigmatic Red-tailed Newtonia, a species known for many years from just one specimen (and whose very existence had even been doubted) until it was rediscovered here.
 We will also be looking out for the attractive Collared Brown Lemur.
 Afterwards, we will drive to Berenty for a two nights stay.

 Madagascar (Southeast): Day 4 The Berenty reserve, set aside by the de Heaulme family who own the surrounding sisal estate, protects a small but rich area of gallery forest on the banks of the wide Mandare River, an oasis amidst the semi-desert.
 Huge kily (tamarind) trees form a green canopy against the burning sun, leaving the trails below cool and shady.
 Here we shall see lemurs at really close quarters – unmolested for more than half a century, they have lost their fear of man.
 Gleaming white Verreaux’s Sifakas hurl themselves from one tree to another above our heads, peer curiously at us from the vegetation or waltz bipedally away across the trails.
 Ring-tailed Lemurs, like strange cats, stroll right up to us, their long, banded tails raised aloft like flags.
 Red-fronted Brown Lemurs are also common and tame (but are introduced here) and we should also see White-footed Sportive Lemur which, although nocturnal, can often be found at its daytime roosts.
 A night-time excursion is usually essential, however, to see the tiny Reddish-grey (or Grey-brown) and Grey Mouse Lemurs.